sroylee/Fake_News_Model_Zoo/README.md

 2. Select columns #1 and #2 in the three input dataset, use label and news corrsponding to #1 and #2 as the new columns' name.

-3. Map multicalss labels to binary class labels.
+3. Map multicalss labels to binary class labels for binary analyzing case.
+Muti-label analyze can directly go to Data Pre-processing Steps 6.

-Reference table as follow:
+4. After taking consider of binary labels, perform same procedure on original muti-label dataset Reference table as follow:

 | Multiclass labels  | Binary labels|